 - Ignore the situation

 You might choose to ignore the current situation and live with it.
 This could be appropriate if you have other, higher priorities to address.
 Or you might want others to learn and develop their skills.
-So your opportunity here is to improve your ability to prioritise, to delegate, or to develop your team.
+So your opportunity here is to improve your ability to prioritise, to delegate, or to develop others.

 . - Remove your skills to somewhere else

-The more options you find, the more likely you become to find a way forward that truly inspires you and the people around you to long to make it happen.
-And even looking for these opportunities will bring you benefits.
+Simply looking for these opportunities will bring you benefits.
+And the more options you find, the more likely you are to find a way forward that truly inspires you and the people around you to long to make it happen.
+All of which puts you back in control and makes you more antifragile.

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.